MarceeloDominguez/challenge-reba/README.md

 ## Description
 In this application you can see a List of products to which you can execute a click to see the complete detail of it.
+This application was only configured to be used on Android.

 ## Setup
 1- Clone repository `git clone https://github.com/MarceeloDominguez/challenge-reba.git`</br>